For some the thought of preparing a Will is daunting but at Preston Law, we hope to make the whole process as simple and pain-free as possible.

 If you have infant children, who will you appoint as their guardian or infant children?
 A guardian or a testamentary guardian is generally a person with whom a parent, by their Will, appoints as the caregiver of their infant children upon their death.
 The Succession Act 1981 (Qld) states that a testamentary guardian of a child has all the powers, rights and responsibilities, for making decisions about the long-term care, welfare, and development of the child, that are ordinarily vested in a guardian.

 To be properly prepared for your initial consultation we recommend to all clients you bring the following information to your appointment:

-Details of all of your assets and liabilities.
-Such assets may include real property, cash at bank, shares, life insurance policies, loans you have made to people, vehicles, household contents, collectibles, jewelry and art.
+- Details of all of your assets and liabilities.
+Such assets may include real property, cash at bank, shares, life insurance policies, loans you have made to people, vehicles, household contents, collectables, jewellery and art.
 Such liabilities may include mortgages, credit cards, and loans.

 Details of your superannuation.

 - The details should expect to bring in respect of the above are where and what names accounts are held in and the value of the assets and liabilities.

 - A copy of your previous/existing Will if you have one.